What is cataract?

-A cloudy lens in the eye that may cause vision problems.
+A cataract is a cloudy lens in the eye that may cause vision problems.
 The lens is the part of the eye that focuses light on the retina, which in turn translates the light into the impulses transmitted to the brain.

 Cataract is a painless condition.
 Some signs of a cataract include impaired distance vision, blurring of vision, decreased night vision, sensitivity to glare and bright light, a frequent need for new eyeglasses prescriptions, seeing halos around lights, needing brighter lights to read, and monocular diplopia, or double vision in one eye.
 A certain type of cataract is associated with a phenomenon some call “gaining second sight,” in which a person with farsightedness is able to see close objects again for a time.